Protect your home from wildfires with FireSmart

 Since 2015, The Co-operators has been a founding partner of Wildfire Community Preparedness Day, along with the National Fire Protection Association (NFPA) and the Institute for Catastrophic Loss Reduction (ICLR).
 Spearheaded by Partners in Protection under their FireSmart brand, approximately 20-30 communities are awarded funding each year for local mitigation efforts to protect homes and communities from wildfire.

 In partnership with Partners in Protection, we recently developed the FireSmart Home Development Guide to help Canadians make informed decisions about how to protect their homes and loved ones from wildfire.

 What causes wildfires?

-Wildfires have started naturally for over 400 million years and happen on a regular basis, but Canada has ranked third in economic losses from wildfires for the past 23 years.
+Wildfires can start naturally and happen on a regular basis, but Canada has ranked third in economic losses from wildfires for the past 23 years.
 The reasons for this continued increase include:

 - Rising global temperatures

 Researchers are predicting “an alarming increase over the next 20 or 30 years in the risk of property damage in the wildland-urban interface, including risk of homes destroyed by fire,” says Paul Kovacs, executive director of ICLR.
 “Fortunately, most of these losses are preventable if property owners and communities take the time to prepare.”